Valid Inference with Imperfect Synthetic Data: Abstract

 \section{Abstract}

-Predictions and generations from large language models are increasingly being explored as an aid to computational social science and human subject research in limited data regimes.
-While previous technical work has explored the potential to use model-predicted labels for unlabeled data in a principled manner, there is increasing interest in using large language models to generate entirely new synthetic samples (also termed as synthetic simulations), such as in responses to surveys.
-However, it is not immediately clear by what means practitioners can combine such data with real data and yet produce statistically valid conclusions upon them.
-In this work, we introduce a new estimator based on generalized method of moments, providing a hyperparameter-free solution with strong theoretical guarantees to address the challenge at hand.
-Surprisingly, we find that interactions between the moment residuals of synthetic data and those of real data can improve estimates of the target parameter.
-We empirically validate the finite-sample performance of our estimator across different regression tasks in computational social science applications, demonstrating large empirical gains.
+Predictions and generations from large language models are increasingly being explored as an aid in limited data regimes, such as in computational social science and human subjects research.
+While prior technical work has mainly explored the potential to use model-predicted labels for unlabeled data in a principled manner, there is increasing interest in using large language models to generate entirely new synthetic samples (e.g., synthetic simulations), such as in responses to surveys.
+However, it remains unclear by what means practitioners can combine such data with real data and yet produce statistically valid conclusions upon them.
+In this paper, we introduce a new estimator based on generalized method of moments, providing a hyperparameter-free solution with strong theoretical guarantees to address this challenge.
+Intriguingly, we find that interactions between the moment residuals of synthetic data and those of real data (i.e., when they are predictive of each other) can greatly improve estimates of the target parameter.
+We validate the finite-sample performance of our estimator across different tasks in computational social science applications, demonstrating large empirical gains.